NTIA/scos-sensor/README.md

 > _What?_

-It's a web application that makes it easy to control a software-defined radio over the Internet.
+It's a web application that makes it easy to control and get data from a sensor over the Internet.

 > _How?_